wtraylor/modular_megafauna_model/doxygen/herbiv_tutor.md

 Tutor for the Large Herbivore Module {#page_herbiv_tutor}
 =========================================================
 <!-- For doxygen, this is the *page* header -->
-\brief Instructions how to use the herbivore module and adapt the code it to one’s needs.
+\brief Instructions how to use the herbivore module and expand the code base for one’s needs.

 Tutor for the Large Herbivore Module {#sec_herbiv_tutor}
 =========================================================
 <!-- For doxygen, this is the *section* header -->
 \tableofcontents

+Before starting with your programming work, please familiarize yourself with the parts of the [module design](\ref page_herbiv_design) that are relevant to your project.
+Make sure you have understood the concepts of [object-oriented software design](\ref sec_object_orientation).
+In particular, observe the [Open-closed Principle](\ref sec_open_closed) wherever possible: Only change a class *if necessary.* Try to extend it instead or—even better—write a new class with your functionality.

+Please keep the documentation of the [design](\ref page_herbiv_design) and the [model explanations](\ref page_herbiv_model) updated.

+Come into the practice of **test-driven development** (see \ref page_herbiv_tests).
+Write a test for each one of your new classes!
+Check all of its public methods and see what example test scenarios it has to fulfill.
+Also check if exceptions are thrown correctly.

 Herbivores Tutorials {#sec_herbiv_tutor_herbivores}
 ---------------------------------------------------

 ### How to add a new herbivore class {#sec_herbiv_new_herbivore_class}

-@startuml "Relationships for a new herbivore type" namespace Fauna{
-	hide members
-	hide methods
-	interface HerbivoreInterface
-	abstract HerbivoreBase
-	HerbivoreInterface  <|-- HerbivoreBase
-	HerbivoreBase       <|-- HerbivoreIndividual
-	HerbivoreBase       <|-- HerbivoreCohort
-	HerbivoreInterface  <|-- NewHerbivore
-	interface PopulationInterface
-	PopulationInterface <|-- NewPopulation
-	NewPopulation        ..> NewHerbivore : create & manage
-}
-@enduml

 The model design allows a complete substitution of the herbivore class.